skillrepos/k8s-dev-v2/codespace-labs.md

 Then click on the arrow circled in red in the figure.
 This will update the template file with the change.
 Then Save your changes and exit meld.

 5. Now that we've updated the deployment template, we need to add default values.
 We'll use the same approach as in the previous step to add defaults for the image.repository and image.tag values in the chart's values.yaml file.
+In the file explorer to the left, select the file [**helm/charts/roar-db/values.yaml**](./helm/charts/roar-db/values.yaml)

 Either do: